 The financial statements are prepared on a going concern basis under the historical cost convention, modified to include certain items at fair value.
-There are no material uncertainties about going concern.
-The financial statements are prepared in British Pound Sterling (£) which is the functional currency of the charity.
+The financial statements are prepared in British Pound Sterling (\mathfrak{L}) which is the functional currency of the charity.